Asking students to write meaningfully about mathematics can be daunting! Help students learn to write with purpose.

 David Custer, Decatur High School, Decatur, Georgia

-Clayton Edwards, Grundy Center Middle School, Iowa
+Clayton Edwards, Grundy Center Middle School, Grundy Center, Iowa

 Sherri Martinie, Kansas State University, Manhattan, Kansas